 Best of Show

-The Best of Show award is given to the one entry that best demonstrates effective government communications.
+The Best of Show award is given to the one entry from the entire contest that best demonstrates effective government communications.
 The winner is chosen by the Best of Show judging panel (convened by the MAGC board) from among the year's Northern Lights Award winners, taking into account the recommendations of the contest judges.

 An individual may receive MAGC's Communicator of the Year Award at the discretion of the MAGC board.
-The award may not be given every year.
+The award might not be given every year.
 Nominations for this award are encouraged.
+A nomination form is made available each year early in March.
 More information about this award...

 Lifetime Achievement Award

 An individual may receive MAGC's Lifetime Achievement Award at the discretion of the MAGC board.
-The award may not be given every year.
+The award might not be given every year.
 Nominations for this award are encouraged.
-A nomination form is made available each year by the end of February.
+A nomination form is made available each year early in March.
 More information about this award...

-Projects completed or published between January 1, 2018 and February 28, 2019 are eligible for this year's contest.
-In recent years we've clarified and extended the deadline to include January and February, in recognition of how difficult it can be to wait until the next year submit an entry about a project you would then have finished 12 or even 13 months earlier.
+Projects completed or published between January 1, 2019 and February 29, 2020, are eligible for this year's contest.
+In recent years we've clarified and extended the deadline to include January and February of the current year, in recognition of the difficulty involved with waiting until the next year to submit an entry about a project you would have completed 12 or 13 months earlier.

 Yes.
 If your entry fits into more than one category, feel free to enter it more than once.
 You will need to pay an entry fee for each entry.